 The fair value of the transferred shareholding is part of the total consideration paid for the brewing activities injected by Marston's PLC.
-At completion, the transferred shareholding impacted the allocation of equity between shareholders in Carlsberg A/S and non-controlling interests by DKK 730m.
+At completion, the transferred shareholding impacted the allocation of equity between the shareholder in Carlsberg Breweries A/S and non-controlling interests by DKK 730m.